 - Dig the trenches 15 inches deep in well-draining soil.

-- Fill the bottom 3 inches of the trench with compost and then add 3 inches of soil.
+- Fill the bottom three inches of the trench with compost and then add three inches of soil.

-- Plant the crowns with roots at the bottom and cover with another 3 inches of soil.
+- Plant the crowns with roots at the bottom and cover with another three inches of soil.

-- As the crowns send up shoots, add another 3 inches of soil.
+- As the crowns send up shoots, add another three inches of soil.

 - Keep the bed free of weeds and grass, and water when needed so the soil remains moist.

 Here’s what to expect when growing a crown.
-A month after planting, many slim spears likely will have emerged from each crown, with some as tall as 2 feet.
+A month after planting, many slim spears likely will have emerged from each crown, with some as tall as two feet.
 Four months out, the plants will have doubled in size and become bushy and full.
-In the next two years, each plant will ultimately grow to occupy 4 to 5 feet of space and will be dense enough to prevent weeds from developing.
+In the next two years, each plant will ultimately grow to occupy four to five feet of space and will be dense enough to prevent weeds from developing.